Press "Enter" to skip to content

-The Reform Party announced over the weekend that it will not stop former presidential candidate Robert F. Kennedy Jr. from appearing on the Florida state ballot unless Kennedy himself withdraws from the party’s ballot line.
-The party nominated Kennedy as its presidential candidate earlier this year.
+The Reform Party of the United States of America said it will not remove presidential candidate Robert F. Kennedy Jr. from its Florida ballot line unless he withdraws from it himself.
+The party nominated Kennedy earlier this year.

 Editorial note: Following the publication of this article, the Reform Party reaffirmed its support for Robert F. Kennedy Kennedy Jr. on social media.